In reversal, US poised to approve Abrams tanks for Ukraine

 U.S. officials said details are still being worked out.
 One official said the tanks would be bought under an upcoming Ukraine Security Assistance Initiative package, which provides longer-range funding for weapons and equipment to be purchased from commercial vendors.

-The U.S. announcement is expected in coordination with an announcement by Germany that it will approve Poland's request to transfer German-made Leopard 2 tanks to Ukraine, according to one official.
-The officials spoke on condition of anonymity.
+The U.S. announcement is expected in coordination with an announcement by Germany that it will approve Poland’s request to transfer German-made Leopard 2 tanks to Ukraine, according to one official.
+The officials spoke on condition of anonymity because the decision has not yet been made public.

 People are also reading…